PPG walks away from battle to buy Akzo Nobel

 Once PPG's interest became known in March, Akzo set higher performance targets, promised 1.6 billion euros in extra dividends and unveiled plans to sell or float a chemicals subsidiary, which represents a third of company sales and profits.

-Akzo Nobel shares traded down 0.2 percent at 74.34 euros at 1310 GMT -- far below the figure of around 95 euros per share that PPG's final cash and share proposal in April represented.
+Akzo Nobel shares traded down 0.2 percent at 74.34 euros at 1310 GMT (9:10 a.m.
+ET) -- far below the figure of around 95 euros per share that PPG's final cash and share proposal in April represented.

 PPG called off its pursuit on Thursday after almost three months.